vyca2017/content/content/tutorials/clients/create-graphql-react-native-apps-with-apollo-client.md

 }
 ```

-Using the [Graphcool CLI](https://www.npmjs.com/package/graphcool), you can generate a fully-fledged GraphQL server from your command line by providing this schema as an input argument to the `graphcool create` command:
+Using the [Graphcool CLI](https://www.npmjs.com/package/graphcool), you can generate a fully-fledged GraphQL server from your command line by providing this schema as an input argument to the `graphcool init` command:

 1. In case you haven't already, install the Graphcool CLI: `npm install -g graphcool`
 2. Save the schema from above in a file called `instagram.schema`
-3. Create the GraphQL server: `graphcool create instagram.schema`
+3. Create the GraphQL server: `graphcool init instagram.schema`

 That's it, copy the endpoint for the `Simple API` since we'll need it later on.
 Notice that you can now also manage this project in the [Graphcool console](https://console.graph.cool) or explore it in a [GraphQL playground](https://www.graph.cool/docs/faq/tips-and-tricks-graphql-playground-ook6luephu/).